-The plan reserves the right to request supporting documentation.
-Documentation may be used to validate services billed with care that was rendered to a member.
+The plan reserves the right to request supporting documentation to determine eligible reimbursement.
 Submission of any code should be supported by medical documentation.
 Claims that lack proper coding and documentation may result in a denial and non-payment.

 Illegible, Missing or Incomplete Signatures